TristanAlkaid/TristanAlkaid.github.io/_pages/about.md

 # 📖 Educations
-- *2020.09 - 2024.06 (now)*, B.Eng.
-Intelligent science and technology, Chongqing University of Posts and Telecommunications, Chongqing, China.
+- *2021.09 - 2025.06*, B.Eng.
+Computer Science and Technology, Chongqing University of Posts and Telecommunications, Chongqing, China.

 <!--